NoAvailableAlias/nano-signal-slot/README.md

 #### Function Objects

-_Because of the possible misuse, function objects will not be supported by default._
+_Because of possible misuse, function objects will not be supported by default._

 ```
 ... // add the following to Nano::Function<T_rv(Args...)>